 We’ve done some digging on the history of Arnica and Hildegard’s (probable) affinity for it as a reliable healing plant.

-Origin and cultivation
+Origin and cultivation of Arnica

 Arnica is an aromatic, perennial, herbaceous plant with bright yellow flowers that bloom into a star or sunflower formation from June through August.
 Arnica grows up to 2 feet tall with stems covered in light fuzz and egg-shaped leaves arranged in pairs along the stalks.